Guide Dog training.

 • control the temptation to be distracted by food and other animals.

-Straight Line Travel: Learning to walk straight to a kerb with the instructor introducing the command “To the kerb”.
+Straight Line Travel: Learning to walk straight to a kerb with the trainer introducing the cue “To the kerb”.

 Right Shoulder Work: The dog learns to allow for extra space on their right, ensuring their handler is safe from any oncoming obstacles.